Germ cell ovarian cancer

-- pain or a feeling of pressure in the pelvis or tummy
+- pain or a feeling of pressure, caused by the tumour, in the pelvis or tummy area (abdomen)

 These symptoms can be caused by many other conditions.
-But, it is important to have them checked by your doctor.
+But it is important to have them checked by your GP.

-You usually start by seeing your GP.
-They will ask about your symptoms and examine you.
-They will feel your pelvis and tummy, and may do an internal (vaginal) examination.
+If you have symptoms, your GP will ask about them and examine you.
+They will feel your pelvis and tummy and may do an internal (vaginal) examination.

-They may also arrange for you to have some of the following tests:
+They may arrange for you to have some of the following tests:

 Some germ cell tumours make chemicals called tumour markers.
 These are released into the blood.
 Doctors can measure them with a blood test.
-You may have blood tests to look for this type of chemical.
-The main tumour markers made by germ cell tumours are:
+You may have blood tests to check for these tumour markers:

 At the hospital